 The legal requirements for tread depth on motor vehicle tyres apply also to caravans.
-Similarly, it is not permitted to mix cross-ply and radial tyres on the same axle.
-A redundant tyre must be replaced by one of the same size and construction.
+A redundant tyre must be replaced by one of the same size and load index.
 Wheels should be changed round occasionally to equal wear and prolong the life of the tyres.
 A tyre should be renewed if a blister, rupture or cut exposing the casing is detected.
 If the tyre has suffered a violent impact e.g. against a kerb, it should be examined by a specialist as soon as possible.